Historic Radio Museum

 First Conversion Frequency - 6.000mc is used for the first conversion frequency.
 It is possible that strong SW BC stations could "leak" into the IF of the receiver causing heterodynes or even dominating the first IF.
 Radio Havana, a particularly strong SW BC station in the Eastern USA, operates on 6.000mc.
 A 6.000mc wave trap could be installed ahead of the antenna input to reduce the unwanted signal level if this problem is encountered.

 Gear Box and Tuning Condenser - The R-274D gear box is not very robust and is subject to a lot of wear in the concentric shafts that operate the tuning dial and the logging scale.
 The tuning condenser itself requires a lot of attention to proper lubrication if smooth tuning is to result (even the TM mentions that the tuning condenser must be lubricated "often.")
-If there is an "Achilles Heel" to the R-274D, it is the tuning condenser bearings and the problems caused by their design and the inferior material used in their construction.
+If there is an "Achilles Heel" to the R-274D, it is the tuning condenser gear box wear and the tuning condenser bearings' problems that are caused by poor design and the inferior material used in their construction.

 Dial Illumination - The